Clinical Condition

 Recommendations on AAC:

 1. Symbol-Based Communication: For individuals with limited verbal abilities, using symbol-based communication systems, such as picture boards or symbol-based AAC devices, can be highly effective.
 These systems use visual symbols to represent words or concepts, facilitating communication and expression.
-2. Text-Based Communication: For those who can read and write, text-based AAC devices can provide a more robust communication platform.
+2. Text-Based Communication: For those who can read and write, text-based AAC devices can provide a more reliable communication platform.
 These devices allow users to type out messages, which can be spoken aloud by the device, enabling more complex and nuanced communication.
 3. Custom Vocabulary Sets: Customizing the AAC device with vocabulary sets that are meaningful and relevant to the individual's daily life, activities, and preferences is essential.
 This ensures the device is user-friendly and encourages active use, promoting communication success.
 4. Ongoing Assessment: Regularly reassessing the individual's communication needs and abilities is crucial to ensure the AAC system remains appropriate and effective.
 Adjustments and updates should be made as needed to support evolving communication goals and maximize communication potential.

 Comprehensive Management and Care Strategies